lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

-   An important consideration is that LPWAN networks typically follow a star topology, and therefore data unit reordering is not expected in such networks.
-This specification assumes that reordering will not happen between the entity performing fragmentation and the entity performing reassembly.
+   An important consideration is that LPWAN networks typically follow a star topology, and therefore data unit out-of-sequence delivery is not expected in such networks.
+This specification assumes that out-of-sequence delivery will not happen between the entity performing fragmentation and the entity performing reassembly.
 This assumption allows reduncing the complexity and overhead of the fragmentation mechanism.